-The South Sudanese passport currently ranks on the 96th place according to the Guide Passport Ranking Index.
-It provides visa-free access to 43 countries.
-The Passport Ranking has dropped over the past years from the 86th spot in 2008 to the current ranking.
-South Sudanese passport holders have visa-free access and visas on arrival to countries such as Philippines, Singapore, Iran and Malaysia.
-South Sudanese citizens require a visa to enter 183 destinations in the world such as China, Russia, the United States and the entire European Union.
+The South Sudanese passport is currently ranked 95th place on the Guide Passport Index.
+It provides visa-free access to 44 destinations.
+South Sudanese passport holders have visa-free access and visas on arrival to countries such as Singapore, and Malaysia.
+South Sudanese citizens require a visa to enter 185 destinations in the world such as China, Russia, the United States and the entire European Union.
 This high visa requirement results in a very low mobility score.

 The Republic of South Sudan is a relatively new country founded in 2011.
 It is located in East-Central Africa, and consists of ten states.
 It borders Kenya, Uganda, the Democratic Republic of the Congo, the Central African Republic, Sudan and Ethiopia.
 The most important states are Jonglei, Central Equatoria and Warrap.
 The South Sudan is the 19th largest country in Africa with a surface area of 619,745 square kilometers.
 Its climate is hot with seasonal rainfall.
 Its terrain is characterized by large plains in the center and north, plateaus and a swampy land in the central region.

 The overall population is over 12.131 million people.
 The capital of the country is Juba, which is also the largest city of the country with around 525,953 inhabitants.
 Other important cities are Winejok, Malakal and Wau.
 The largest airport is Juba International Airport (JUB).
 It connects the country to destinations across Africa and the Middle East.